 Personal success ought to mean different things for different people.
 It may look differently to a mom with six children than for a preacher over a large congregation.
 They don’t want the same things.

-Success in one’s personal life ought to be defined by the individual.
+Success in one’s personal life ought to be defined by that individual.
 In a generic sense a gratifying definition of success is the achievement of one’s goals that one has set for his or her own life.
 Understanding this definition requires a deep knowing that success is not measured against someone else’s standards but rather one’s own.

 Of course in a corporate setting people have goals and standards they’d like to see others fulfill on their assigned tasks, and that is fine.
-It’s up to individuals to align themselves with jobs that fulfill their individualities.
-Knowing that this may not be as easy, forces other options such as creating opportunities for oneself as a way to fulfill one’s own personal success.
-It doesn’t also mean that standards will not be set by parents training their children; and even within those circumstances, opportunities should exist for uniqueness to be expressed.
+It’s up to individuals to align themselves with careers that fulfill their individuality.
+Knowing that this may not be as easy, forces other options, such as creating an opportunity for oneself such as starting a business or a new venture.

 This completely de-bunks the definition of success as measured against society’s claims and you own your personal power as you align with your Divine gifts.
-You no longer see the need to clamor for things your spirit doesn’t align with in order to just to measure up and feel personally fulfilled.
+You no longer see the need to clamor for things your spirit doesn’t align with in order to just measure up.
+And therefore you are able enjoy the journey.

+- Make a list, prioritize them in the order of what’s important to you, and then tackle the items in that order.
+Avoid the temptation of jumping around to the next idea that pops into your mind.
 List-making has been proposed for quite long time now, and if you were to seriously take on making the list, not only will you realize how freeing it is to your mind, but also it is very rewarding or telling.
 It tells the story of your productivity.
-It’s a great accountability tool and you can actually see and appreciate what you’ve actually accomplished or make plans to change what you’ve not.
+It can be a great accountability tool and you can actually use to help you see and appreciate what you’ve actually accomplished or made plans to change what you’ve not.

 Remember, multi-tasking is not an activity your working memory loves to do.
 Your brain can only focus on one activity at a time.
 Avoid multi-tasking, and if you have to do it, be sure that one of the activities is already automated so you can free up the working memory in your brain to focus.
-Otherwise, you’ll get further ahead by tackling one thing at a time.
+You’ll get further ahead by tackling one thing at a time.